andiub97/CovidPubRank/README.md

 ## Loads a list of edges from a given file path

-A <b>list of edges</b> is define as list of couples (List[(Int, Int)] ) each of which is composed by two integers: the first one identifies the current node's id and the second one the outcome node's id.
+A <b>list of edges</b> is define as a pair RDD (RDD[(Int, Int)] ) each of which is composed by two integers: the first one identifies the current node's id and the second one the outcome node's id.

 ## Loads node labels from a given file path

-Each node will be contained in a Map structure (Map[Int, String]) in which the key is represented as an integer and identifies the node's id and the value is represented as a string which represents the name of the scientific article.
+Each <b>node</b> is define as a pair RDD (RDD[(Int, String)]) each of which is composed by an integer and a string: the first parameter identifies the node's id and the second one represents the name of the scientific article.

 ## Page rank computation

-To execute page rank we have used two different classes of algorithms:
+To execute page rank computation we have used two different classes of algorithms:
 * Sequential algorithms, executed on a single node
-* Distributed algorithms, executed on differents nodes
+* Distributed algorithms, executed in parallel on differents nodes

 ### Sequential algorithms
 This class of algorithms computes the contribution for each node in a sequential way (one by one) so if the size of the datasets grows up the computation time increases linearly.
+The RDDs of nodes and edges were been transformed into a <b>List[(Int,Int)]</b> or a <b>Graph[(Int,String),String]</b> before the start of the algorithms computations.\
+It was been used two different algorithms: an our custom PageRank and a library PageRank algorithm.\
+The first one computes the ranking in a normalize way and after ten iterations returns the rank list as result.
+The second one computes the ranking by using a Graph stucture and returns a not normalize rank list.

 ###  Distributed algorithms

 In this class of algorithms has been used the resilient distributed dataset (RDD), which is a collection of elements partitioned across the nodes of the cluster that can be operated on in parallel.\
-The distributed algorithms start with the creation of "outEdges" namely the out edges' data structure and it has type RDD of pairs <b>[(Int, Iterable[Int])]</b>.\
+Our distributed algorithm starts with the creation of "outEdges", namely the out edges' data structure computes by grouping source common nodes to their outgoing ones.
+This structure has type <b>RDD[(Int, Iterable[Int])]</b>.\
-It has been defined a second data structure: <i>pageRank</i>, which is a RDD of pairs <b>[(Int, Float)]</b> that contains the initial contributions for each node (1 / NumOfNodes).\
+It has been defined a second data structure: <i>pageRank</i>, which has  type <b>RDD[(Int, Float)]</b> and contains the initial contributions for each node (1 / NumOfNodes).\
-The RDDs "outEdges" and "pageRank" are partitioned for the parallel computation with an HashPartitioner that takes a single argument: "<i>numPartitions</i>" which defines the number of partitions.\
+To increase performance the "pageRank" structure has been partitioned, for the parallel computation, with an HashPartitioner which takes a single argument: "<i>numPartitions</i>" to define the number of partitions.\
-For each iteration "outEdges" and "pageRank" are joined together in order to get for each source node its destination nodes and rank value.
-Then is performed a <i>flatMap</i> operation in order to get all destination nodes and assign to them the actual contribution of the source node (rank / num. dest. nodes).\
+For each iteration "outEdges" and "pageRank" are joined together in order to get for each source node its destination ones and the relative rank value.
+Then is performed a <i>flatMap</i> operation in order to get all destination nodes and assign to them the contribution part computes by this formula <b>(sour. node rank val. / num. dest. nodes)</b>.\
-Once the iteration start finishing the action reduce is performed and the RDD pageRank 's value is updated based on page rank formula.\
+Once the iteration start finishing the action reduce is performed and the RDD pageRank's value is updated based on page rank formula.\
 The computation of the distributed ranking algorithms is executed through parallelization, spreading the computation of the contributions across the workers.\

 ## Algorithms performance